 Challenging treatments could include undergoing a surgical procedure, adherence to a complex drug regimen, frequent laboratory testing or multiple office visits.
 Barriers could relate back to a mental health condition—disorganization, fear of entering the clinic’s four walls, or difficulty waiting in crowded waiting rooms because of PTSD or psychosis.
 Barriers can also be logistical—lack of transportation, lack of safe storage for medications, poor access to food or water, inadequate access to a restroom, or lack of shelter options for recuperation or tolerance of medication side effects.

-The provider can briefly document their decision-making process in the patient’s medical record.
-Some providers may want to have the patient sign an “Against Medical Advice” form if the patient opts for a care plan that has a potentially adverse outcome.
-Including a patient as an authority on their treatment plan can be a challenge for providers.
+The clinician can briefly document their decision-making process in the patient’s medical record.
+Some clinicians may want to have the patient sign an “Against Medical Advice” form if the patient opts for a care plan that has a potentially adverse outcome.
+Including a patient as an authority on their treatment plan can be a challenge for clinicians.
 As always, treatment decisions should be made using shared decision-making and should manage risk to “do no harm.”

 Case Example—Medical Harm Reduction